sl1pkn07/onslaught-vn/tools/README.txt

 on to add incompatible features, such as compression.

 crypt
-crypt can be used to unencrypt O/NScripter and ONSlaught script files.
+crypt can be used to decrypt O/NScripter and ONSlaught script files.
 It uses XOR-based encryption, which is symmetric.
 This means that the same code is used for both encryption and decryption.
 The original tool, nscmake, was crap.
 A 450 MHz took over twenty minutes to